Gate 2 Gate Midnight sun Boreal Lodge

 Reservation Deposit Policy:

-Short term or small reservations (4 days or less, 2 rooms or less): We require a 50% advance deposit to confirm reservation.
-Deposits made by check or money order are fully refundable with at least two (2) weeks advance notice of cancellation, credit card deposits are subject to 10% cancellation fee.
+Short term or small reservations (3 days or less, 2 rooms or less): We require a 50% advance deposit to confirm reservation.
+Deposits are refundable with at least two (2) weeks advance notice of cancellation, less processing fees if paid electronically.
+Winter (October through April) reservation deposits are non-refundable.

-Long term or large bookings (5 days or more, entire lodging facility, or long term cabin rental): We require 75% non-refundable deposit.
+Long term or large bookings (4 days or more, more than 2 rooms in Lodge or both cabins, or long term cabin rental): We require 75% non-refundable deposit.

 Back to Top